novayo/LeetCode/1170_Compare_Strings_by_Frequency_of_the_Smallest_Character/README.md

 * Memory Usage: 13.2 MB, less than 100.00% of Python3 online submissions for Compare Strings by Frequency of the Smallest Character.

 > bisect

+---

+try_3.py: O(nlogn) O(n)

+* Runtime: 84 ms, faster than 69.01% of Python3 online submissions for Compare Strings by Frequency of the Smallest Character.
+* Memory Usage: 15 MB, less than 19.88% of Python3 online submissions for Compare Strings by Frequency of the Smallest Character.

+> binary search find answer